 Pier 60: With one of the largest beach playgrounds on the Gulf of Mexico, if the kids are wired after their CMA visit, they won’t be after playing here.
 Parents will enjoy Sunset at Pier 60, an event in itself with crafts and entertainment starting at 6pm every night.

-Captain Memo’s Pirate Cruise: Go for a two-hour cruise with friendly pirates for a swashbuckling good time for the whole family.
+Captain Memo’s Original Pirate Cruise: Go for a two-hour cruise with friendly pirates for a swashbuckling good time for the whole family.
 Take in the views of the Intracoastal Waterway and the Gulf waters while the kids enjoy face painting and water gun games.

 Mini-golf at Captain Bligh's Landing Mini-Golf: Who doesn’t love a round of pirate-y mini-golf?
 Go around 18 holes through waterfalls and a giant pirate ship, then head for the game room for a chance to win prizes.